jimtyhurst/tidymodelsexperiments/vignettes/Ames-Housing-Data.md

 predicts the `Sale_Price` of a house, based on other features provided in the data.

-This analysis is built from sample code in Kuhn and Silge ([Tidy Modeling with R](https://www.tmwr.org/ames.html).
+This analysis is built from sample code in Kuhn and Silge (2021) “[Tidy Modeling with R](https://www.tmwr.org/ames.html)”.
 The [tidymodels](https://www.tidymodels.org/) framework is a collection of [packages](https://www.tidymodels.org/packages/) for modeling and machine learning using [tidyverse](https://www.tidyverse.org/)